M6D6M6A/G_MODE/README.md

 > **Warning**<br>
-> Currently, the PowerShell Execution Policy must be set to `Unrestricted' to run these scripts because they are not yet signed (`Set-ExecutionPolicy Unrestricted' in a **Admin** terminal).
+> Currently, the PowerShell Execution Policy must be set to `Unrestricted` to run these scripts because they are not yet signed (`Set-ExecutionPolicy Unrestricted` in a **Admin** terminal).
 This will allow all scripts to run, including potentially malicious ones.
 Use this setting only if you understand the risks.
 I plan to implement code signing in the future to improve security!

 # <a align="center"><img src="GMode.svg"/></a>